 As he struggles to come to terms with his physical state, he vows to straighten out his life and fulfill the answer to the monumental question the being of light asked him, “What have you done with your life – how much have you loved?”

-(Inspired by the true story, Return From Tomorrow written by George Ritchie with Elizabeth Sherrill has been translated into nine languages and never been out of print since 1978.)
+(Inspired and based on the true story, Return From Tomorrow written by George Ritchie with Elizabeth Sherrill has been translated into nine languages and never been out of print since 1978.)